 Subsequently, you must inform your auditor within 21 days if a court order is sought.
 If this time elapses and no order is sought, your company’s auditor has a further seven days to send a copy of the statement to Companies House.

 If your court application is successfully made, your company must inform everyone entitled to receive a copy of your company accounts within 14 days of the court’s decision.
 On the other hand, if the court order fails, your auditor’s statement must be circulated within the same time frame.
 Concurrently, you must also inform your auditor of the court’s decision.
-Your auditor then has a further seven days to deliver a copy of the statement to Companies House.
+Subsequently, your auditor has a further seven days to deliver a copy of the statement to Companies House.